rebhu-open-source-foundation/gecko-b2g/b2g/chrome/content/embedding/web-embedder.md

   - `removeObserver(observer, idleTime)`: remove an observer registered with addObserver.
     - `observer`: callback function that needs to be removed.
     - `idleTime`: the amount of time in seconds.
+- `doSelectionAction(action)`: send selection action to the active window, `action` can be one of ['cut', 'copy', 'paste', 'selectAll'].

 ### Events